Glossary term

 The Bottom Line

 Annual percentage yield is the annual return on a deposit account after compounding is taken into account.
-It matters because it gives savers a standardized way to compare how much deposit products may actually earn over time.
+It gives savers a standardized way to compare how much deposit products may actually earn over time.
 The clearest way to think about APY is as the annualized earnings figure that makes deposit-account comparisons more meaningful.